zaphosting/docs/docs/vserver-linux-nextcloud.md

 ---
 id: vserver-linux-nextcloud
-title: VPS Install Nextcloud on server
+title: Installation of Nextcloud
 description: Information on how to set up a Nextcloud server on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Nextcloud
+sidebar_label: Install Nextcloud
 ---

 ## What is Nextcloud?